tdauth/wowr/README.md

 * Chat command "-passive" which enables passive mode against enemy players.
 * New island Kezan with boss Rumblefitz.
 * New race Goblins.
+* Chat command "-racerepick" to repick your first race as Warlord.

 ## Bug Fixes